-Recently, clients have been asking us to design and build customized platforms that create online communities of shared practice among their constituents.
+Our clients have asked us to design and build customized platforms that create online communities of shared practice among their constituents.
 With these systems, not only can learners access e-learning courseware and educational resources, but they can communicate with other users in ongoing discussions, create and join groups, and share reflections and action plans with each other for comment and collaboration.
 Online communities like these extend the learning experience beyond a single course or curriculum to create ongoing opportunities for growth and knowledge sharing.

 Here are some examples of specific projects where Illumina developed virtual learning communities of practice:

-Whether you’re just starting down the e-learning path, have a formal RFP, or are ready to start your next project right now, we’d love to speak with you about your needs!
+Whether you’re just starting down the eLearning path, have a formal RFP, or are ready to start your next project right now, we’d love to speak with you about your needs!